Welcome to Providence Center!

 Board of Directors

-Ruth Capuzzi: Ret.
-Director of Development, Society of the Holy Child Jesus
+Development Ruth Capuzzi Former Director of Development Society of the Holy Child Jesus

-Teleicia Dambreville: Director, Counsel, Employment Litigation – Burlington Stores, Inc
+Governance Telecia Dambreville Director, Counsel – Employment Burlington Stores, Inc

-Dian Taylor-Pringle: Ret.
-Director of Human Resources – Society of the Holy Child Jesus
+Finance Dian Taylor-Pringle Former Director of Human Resources – Society of the Holy Child Jesus